Metatarsus adductus is a foot deformity. The bones in the front half of the foot bend or turn in toward the side of the big toe.

 Rarely, your child will need to have a cast on the foot and leg.
 Casts work best if they are put on before your child is 8 months old.
 The casts will probably be changed every 1 to 2 weeks.

-Surgery may be needed, but this is uncommon.
-Most of the time, your doctor will delay surgery until your child is between 4 and 6 years old.
+Surgery is rarely needed.
+Most of the time, your provider will delay surgery until your child is between 4 and 6 years old.

-A pediatric orthopaedic surgeon should be involved in treating more severe deformities.
+A pediatric orthopedic physician should be involved in treating more severe deformities.

 The outcome is almost always excellent.
 Almost all children will have a foot that works.